Receive updates on our range of cultural tours and music festivals via email:

 - Accommodation on a first-class river cruiser, MS Amadeus Brilliant, one of the more comfortable cruisers on the waterways of Europe.

-- Music by English composers of all eras from the Middle Ages to the twentieth century.
+- Music by composers who lived or worked in Bologna from the Middle Ages to the twentieth century.